norswap/skelex/doc/implementation.md

 rather on demand, when requested from a `MatchStream`.
 In both cases, the objects are generated from a corresponding `Checkpoint`.

-In particular, for `MatchTree` ther e are potentially an exponential number of trees for a single registration and input span, and it is not possible to know how to construct the preferred `MatchTree` object before the match completes.
+In particular, for `MatchTree` there are potentially an exponential number of trees for a single registration and input span, and it is not possible to know how to construct the preferred `MatchTree` object before the match completes.